 The FSB Principles set out key elements for: (i) an effective risk appetite framework, (ii) an effective risk appetite statement, (iii) risk limits, and (iv) defining the roles and responsibilities of the board of directors and senior management (see Section III).
-The Principles aim to enhance the supervision of SIFIs but are also relevant for the supervision of financial institutions more generally, including insurers, securities firms and other non-bank financial institutions.
-An appropriate RAF should enable risk capacity, risk appetite, risk limits, and risk profile to be considered at the legal entity level as well as within the group context.
-Subsidiaries of groups in particular of SIFIs, should have a risk appetite statement that is consistent with the firm-wide RAF and risk appetite.
+The Principles aim to enhance the supervision of SIFIs but are also relevant for the supervision of financial institutions and groups more generally, including insurers, securities firms and other non-bank financial institutions.
+For non-SIFIs, supervisors and financial institutions may apply the Principles proportionately so that the RAF is appropriate to the nature, scope and complexity of the activities of the financial institution.